Listen to This Article:

 At the very least, having knowledge of mise en place – the organizational system that keeps the kitchen running smoothly – is pretty crucial for prep cooks.
 In fact, prep cooks’ sole job might be to arrange the ingredients and equipment that higher-level cooks and chefs need.

-While some online culinary students are fortunate to find jobs as a line cook or even a sous chef right out of school, many others benefit from working as an apprentice or a prep cook to get a foot in the door at a reputable, fine-dining restaurant and move up the ranks.
+While some culinary students are fortunate to find jobs as a line cook or even a sous chef right out of school, many others benefit from working as an apprentice or a prep cook to get a foot in the door at a reputable, fine-dining restaurant and move up the ranks.

 Other Positions in the Brigade de Cuisine

 Besides the chef jobs in the brigade, there are a few others that don’t necessarily include the same type of culinary work.
+Depending on the size of the kitchen and the speciality of the restaurant, you may also see these positions in action.

 The boucher, or butcher, is responsible for delivering high quality cuts of meat for the dishes being prepared by the brigade chefs.
 In days of old, this may have included slaughtering the animals, but today, most bouchers are cutting and grinding the meat to restaurant standards – trimming, slicing, and dressing until it’s up to par.